(Photo by HBO)

 Critics Consensus: See You Yesterday marries a novel sci-fi premise with urgent social relevance and forges something excitedly new from the union -- providing an impressive showcase for star Eden Duncan-Smith and debut writer-director Stefon Bristol.

-High school best friends and science prodigies C.J. and Sebastian spend every spare minute working on their latest homemade invention:...
+Two teenage science prodigies spend every spare minute working on their latest homemade invention: backpacks that enable time travel.
+When...
 [More]

 Critics Consensus: A triumphant coda to a beloved series, Deadwood: The Movie will satisfy fans longing for a little f---ing closure.